writethedocs/www/docs/organizer-guide/confs/website.rst

 * ``_data/<shortcode>-<year>-config.yaml`` contains the general config file for rendering a specific conference.
-This includes settings like the conference dates, sponsors and ticket prices.
+This includes settings like the conference dates, sponsors, and ticket prices.
 * ``_data/<shortcode>-<year>-sessions.yaml`` contains the conference sessions,
   the main talks on the agenda.
 For each session, it includes things like the title and abstract, and name and other info for the speaker(s).
 * ``_data/<shortcode>-<year>-schedule.yaml`` contains the conference schedule.
-  This includes the talks, but also items like "Lunch".
+  This includes the talks, but also peripheral activities like lightning talks, meals, the outing, and social event.
 * ``conf/<shortcode>/<year>/`` contains the RST files used for rendering the conference website.
-Copy these over from the previous conference (chronologically, not the previous conference in the same location).
-  You may need to update some reference to specific locations/years, and keep an eye on any FIXME's or TODO's.
-* ``include/conf/`` contains text snippets which are generally the same between conferences, or at least between conferences in the same location.
+* ``include/conf/`` contains text snippets that are generally the same between conferences, or at least between conferences in the same location.
   Examples include the description of lightning talks, or the Portland hike.
 * ``_templates/<year>/`` and ``_templates/include/`` contain HTML or RST
-  templates used in rendering the conference pages.
+  templates used to render the conference pages.
 This includes the website design, navigation and snippets used in schedule rendering.

-The YAML files are validated using the schemas in ``_data/schema-*``.
+The YAML files are validated by the `validate-yaml.sh` script, using the schemas in ``_data/schema-*``.

 Typical conference workflow
 ---------------------------

+* Create the intial conference website by copying the files from ``conf/<shortcode>/<year>/`` from the previous conference (chronologically, not the previous conference in the same location).
+  You may need to update some reference to specific locations/years, and keep an eye on any FIXMEs or TODOs.
-* The initial conference site is created, with ``flaglanding`` typically set to publish a simple landing page with the conference dates.
+* In the initial conference website, set ``flaglanding``, to publish a simple landing page with the conference dates.
-* At some point, the content for the conference is filled in and verified, like sponsorship prices. ``flaglanding`` is now switched off and remains off.
+* Once decided, enter further details of the conference in the general config file, like sponsorship and ticket prices.
+Switch off ``flaglanding``.
+  Review all conferences pages and activities first, to make sure they are correct, or TBA if not yet known.
-* As soon as tickets go on sale, ``flagticketsonsale`` is switched on.
+* As soon as tickets go on sale, switch on ``flagticketsonsale``.
-* When the CFP opens, ``flagcfp`` is switched on.
-Once the CFP has closed, it is switched off and remains off.
-The CFP details should be in the general conference config file, under ``cfp``.
+* When the CFP opens, add the CFP details in the general conference config file, under ``cfp``.switch on ``flagcfp``.
+Once the CFP has closed, switch it off.
-* When speakers are announced, ``flagspeakersannounced`` is switched on and remains on.
-The sessions should be in the ``_data/<shortcode>-<year>-sessions.yaml`` file.
+* When speakers have been selected, add their sessions to the ``_data/<shortcode>-<year>-sessions.yaml`` file.
+  Then, switch on ``flagspeakersannounced``.
-* When the schedule is ready, ``flaghasschedule`` is switched on and remains on.
+* When the schedule is ready, add it to the ``_data/<shortcode>-<year>-schedule.yaml`` file and switch in ``flaghasschedule``.
-  The schedule should be in the ``_data/<shortcode>-<year>-schedule.yaml`` file.
-* At some point the conference sells out. ``flagticketsonsale`` is switched off, ``flagsoldout`` is switched on.
+* At some point the conference sells out.
+Switch off ``flagticketsonsale``, and switch on ``flagsoldout``.
-* During the conference, if live streaming is available, ``flaglivestreaming`` is switched on.
-It is switched off after the conference ends.
+* A week or so before the conference, if live streaming is available, switch on ``flaglivestreaming``.
+Switch it off after the conference ends.
-* After the conference ends, ``flagpostconf`` is switched on and remains on.
+* After the conference ends, switch on ``flagpostconf``.
-* When videos are published on the Write the Docs website, ``flagvideos`` is switched on and remains on.
+* When videos have been published on the Write the Docs website, switch on ``flagvideos``.

-Each time the state is updated, check the top/bottom buttons to ensure they still fit.
-For example, once tickets have sold out, the button "buy a ticket" should be removed.
+Each time the state is updated, check the top/bottom buttons to ensure they are still appropriate.
+For example, once tickets have sold out, remove the "buy a ticket" button.

 General conference config file
 ------------------------------

-If you're setting up a new conference, the easiest may be to take a YAML config file from the previous conference, and adjust it.
+The general conference config file contains most of the per-conference settings, and is stored in ``_data/<shortcode>-<year>-config.yaml`` If you're setting up a new conference, the easiest may be to take a YAML config file from the previous conference, and adjust it.